 Wellness, the proactive approach to living that combines physical, mental, and emotional healthiness into a holistic pursuit of thriving, has evolved beyond mere fitness or absence of illness.
-Its definition, enriched by the Global Wellness Institute, embodies the intentional journey towards an optimal state of health and well-being, influenced by factors such as environment, exercise, and emotional stability.
+Its definition, enriched by the Global Wellness Institute, embodies the intentional journey towards an optimal state of health and wellness, influenced by factors such as environment, exercise, and emotional stability.
 This vibrant mosaic of wellness means engaging in a lifestyle that fosters wholeness and self-healing, underlining the importance of preventive care and the embrace of a wellness-driven life.
+Understanding what mental wellness means is crucial in this context, as it forms a significant part of overall well-being.

 Exploring the true meaning of wellness uncovers its multifaceted dimensions—from spiritual to social well-being—and how these intersect with everyday choices and lifestyles.
 The article delves deep into not only the theoretical foundations of wellness but also practical insights for nurturing a wellness-centric life.
-By defining wellness broadly yet deliberately, it aims to illuminate the pathways toward achieving greater wholesomeness, mental wellness, and overall good health, setting the stage for an in-depth exploration of its historical roots, dimensions, and practical applications in enhancing individual and collective well-being.
+By defining wellness broadly yet deliberately, including a clear mental wellness definition, it aims to illuminate the pathways toward achieving greater wholesomeness, mental wellness, and overall good health, setting the stage for an in-depth exploration of its historical roots, dimensions and practical applications in enhancing individual and collective well-being.

 Table of Contents